zhanymkanov/fastapi-best-practices/README.md

 # OUTPUT: Article
 # Article is very inclusive and all fields are optional, allowing any dict to become valid
 ```
-**Solutions:**
+**Not Terrible Solutions:**
-1. Not so bad solution.
-Order field types properly: from the most strict ones to loose ones.
+1. Order field types properly: from the most strict ones to loose ones.
 ```python
 class Post(BaseModel):
    content: Video | Article
 ```
-2. Not so bad solution.
-Validate input has only valid fields
+2. Validate input has only valid fields
 ```python
 from pydantic import BaseModel, root_validator